 - Create an editorial calendar

-Sandra Larson is a talented creative writer and blogger working with a publishing firm that deals in academic books.
+Sandra Larson is one of the owners of https://elizabethanauthors.org, a talented creative writer and blogger working with a publishing firm that deals in academic books.
 She also works as a freelance academic writer for an agency that assists university students for thesis and dissertation writing.
 In her free time, she loves to play indoor games, shoot funny videos for YouTube and practice yoga.